How to Make a Dog Collar? – Itsaboutdog

 Shoelaces are available in a wide variety of colors these days.
 You can use a simple braiding or knotting technique.

-This is a pocket-friendly, safe, and relatively easy method of creating a dog collar.
+This is a pocket-friendly, safe, and relatively easy dog collar creation method.
 Considering how inexpensive shoelaces are, you can make two or three different collars of different colors and use them in turns.

 Decorative DIY Collar